simka1911/first-contributions/README.md

 ```
 git remote -v
 ```
-You will need original repository's git URL, which you can get the same way as your repository's git URL in "Clone the repository" step.
+You will need **original repository's** git URL, which you can get the same way as your repository's git URL in *Clone the repository* step.
-Follow the steps again in "Clone the repository" but instead of going to your (forked) version of the repository, go to the original one.
+Follow the steps again in *Clone the repository* but instead of going to your (forked) version of the repository, go to the original one.

 After you copy the link, you can add the upstream remote with

 ```
-git remote add upstream <clone url>
+git remote add upstream <clone-url>
 ```
 For example:
 ```